Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 - Three-year and two-year scholarship options

-- College program paths without full tuition coverage, where you can later compete for advanced standing and a stipend
+- College program options without full tuition coverage, where you can later compete for advanced standing and a stipend

 - GPA and test scores